MewsSystems/gitbook-connector-api/use-cases/event-management.md

 ### Enterprise information

-To automate the onboarding of a new property as much as possible, use any combination of [Configuration](../themes/README.md#configuration) operations and [Enterprise](../themes/README.md#enterprises) operations to pull information about a property, including but not limited to resources configuration, applicable tax rates, services and products, company profiles.
+To automate the onboarding of a new property as much as possible, use any combination of [Configuration](../operations/README.md#configuration) operations and [Enterprise](../operations/README.md#enterprises) operations to pull information about a property, including but not limited to resources configuration, applicable tax rates, services and products, company profiles.

 ### Rates and availability

 Use [Get all rates](../operations/rates.md#get-all-rates) and  [Get rate pricing](../operations/rates.md#get-all-rates) to pull data about rates offered in the enterprise.
 Use [Get service availability](../operations/services.md#get-service-availability) to pull category availability and related adjustments from Mews into the event management integration.

-*Note that the `Availabilities` array refers to the inventory that is available to the general public, and therefore does not include inventory that has been reserved for the availability block.
-The array of adjustments displayed are those not associated with an availability block.*
+> Note: The `Availabilities` array refers to inventory that is available to the general public and therefore does not include inventory that has been reserved for Availability Blocks.
+Likewise, the array of adjustments are those *not* associated with Availability Blocks.

 ### Managing billing